tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Description

-Proposes an amendment to the value of dwc:geodeticDatum using the bdq:sourceAuthority.
+Proposes an amendment to the value of dwc:geodeticDatum using the bdqval:sourceAuthority.

 #### Expected Response

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:geodeticDatum is bdq:Empty; AMENDED the value of dwc:geodeticDatum if it could be unambiguously interpreted as a valid code from the bdq:sourceAuthority (in the form Authority:Number) for a Datum, Ellipsoid or a CRS appropriate for a 2D geographic coordinate in degrees, or as the value "not recorded"; otherwise NOT_AMENDED
+EXTERNAL_PREREQUISITES_NOT_MET if the bdqval:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:geodeticDatum is bdqval:Empty; AMENDED the value of dwc:geodeticDatum if it could be unambiguously interpreted as a valid code from the bdqval:sourceAuthority (in the form Authority:Number) for a Datum, Ellipsoid or a CRS appropriate for a 2D geographic coordinate in degrees, or as the value "not recorded"; otherwise NOT_AMENDED

 #### Information Elements